mariecarii/stopwatchGUI/README.md

 This would be used by a large project that needed a timer aspect to it, such as a video game.

 ## Future Plans
 I would like to create a game where this stopwatch is a part of the time-tracking aspect.

+## Credits
+Bro Code, YouTube